-The papers filed by the BHA with the Court on June 30th to obtain the TRO/PI included the following documents:
+The papers filed by the BHA with the Court on June 30th to obtain the Temporary Restraining Order/Preliminary Injunction are found below.

 Memorandum of Law

 Todd Castilow Affidavit

 Castilow Exhibit 1